Cray-HPE/docs-csm/glossary.md

 The management nodes have various roles:

-- masters nodes are Kubernetes masters
+* Masters nodes are Kubernetes masters.
-- worker nodes are Kubernetes workers and have physical connections to the [high-speed network](#high-speed-network-hsn)
+* Worker nodes are Kubernetes workers and have physical connections to the [High Speed Network](#high-speed-network-hsn).
-- storage nodes physically have more local storage for providing storage classes to Kubernetes
+* Storage nodes physically have more local storage for providing storage classes to Kubernetes.

 ## Mountain Cabinet